New circuit 2020 : The Diamond Circle in Iceland

 When you are here, be sure to do the walk from one side to the other one.
 This is the best way to fully appreciate the beauty of this place.

-This place is probably the place you will spend most of your time.
-It is so incredible and there are so many things to do that it could be a tour just itself.
+Mývatn is probably the place you will spend most of your time.
+The ecology of the lake area is extremely diverse and interesting and there are so many things to do that it could be a tour just by itself.

 Photo: Myvatn is one of the most famous lakes in Iceland!